onfido/onfido-sdk-ui/README.md

 ## Public options and methods

-A breakdown of the options and methods available to the UI layer.
+A breakdown of the options and methods available to the SDK.

 - `token {String}` **required**